Avian influenza (bird flu)

 - Avian influenza and the pandemic threat

 - Links to Primary Literature

 - Additional Readings

 An infectious viral disease primarily affecting fowl, with rare occurrences in humans.
-The term avian influenza is used to describe influenza A subtypes that primarily affect chickens, turkeys, migratory waterfowl, and other avian species.
+Avian influenza, also termed bird flu, is a viral disease caused by influenza A subtypes that primarily affect chickens, turkeys, migratory waterfowl, and other avian species.
 Avian influenza outbreaks in domesticated birds are of concern for several reasons, including (1) the potential for rapid spread and significant illness and death among poultry during outbreaks, (2) the economic impact and trade restrictions resulting from an avian influenza outbreak, and (3) the possibility that avian influenza A viruses could be transmitted to humans.
-Two avian influenza viruses that have been of significant concern are the avian influenza subtype H5N1 virus, which is circulating in parts of Asia and northeast Africa, and the H7N9 virus, which so far has been limited to China.
+Two avian influenza viruses that have been of significant concern are the avian influenza subtype H5N1 virus, which is circulating primarily in parts of Asia and Africa, and the subtype H7N9 virus, which has been limited to China.
 See also: Animal virus; Aves; Infectious disease; Influenza; Poultry production; Public health; Virus; Zoonoses

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.